Morley finite element analysis for fourth-order elliptic equations under a semi-regular mesh condition: Introduction

 Studies on anisotropic Morley FEMs that do not impose the shape-regularity condition for the mesh partition include \cite{MaoNicShi10}.
-A two-dimensional case was considered numerically for a problem with boundary layers.
-This paper presents a precise anisotropic interpolation error estimate of an alternative approach for Morley FEM in the broken $H^2$ norm.
+A two-dimensional case was considered numerically for a problem with boundary layers. {In this paper, we present} a precise anisotropic interpolation error estimate of an alternative approach for Morley FEM in the broken $H^2$ norm.
 Furthermore, we present a Crouzeix--Raviart (CR) finite-element interpolation error estimate for anisotropic meshes.
 Obtaining the CR interpolation error estimate is not a novel concept.
-However, it was introduced for comparison with the Morley interpolation error.
+However, it {is} introduced for comparison with the Morley interpolation error.
 The Morley finite element method (FEM) is nonconforming.
-Therefore, the error between the exact and approximate Morley finite element solutions with an energy norm was divided into two parts.
+Therefore, the error between the exact and approximate Morley finite element solutions with an energy norm {is} divided into two parts.
 One is the optimal approximation error in the Morley finite element space, and the other is the consistency error term.
 The former involves Morley interpolation errors (Theorem \ref{thr2}).
 However, estimating the consistency error term for anisotropic meshes is difficult.
 The standard argument uses scaling arguments and the trace theorem.
 In particular, trace inequality on anisotropic meshes does not lead to optimal order error estimates.
 We leverage the relationship between the Raviart--Thomas (RT) and Morley finite element spaces to overcome this difficulty.
-We considered the usual and modified Morley finite-element spaces to apply fourth-order elliptical problems and stream function formulations.
-We theoretically compared these errors.
+We {consider} the usual and modified Morley finite-element spaces to apply fourth-order {elliptic} problems and stream function formulations.
+We theoretically {compare} these errors. {However, we impose the regularity assumption that is stronger than the original Arnold--Brezzi modified Morley method \cite{ArnBre85}}.

 We have organized the remainder of this paper as follows.
 In Section 2, we introduce the basic notation.
 Section 3 introduces the anisotropic $L^2$-orthogonal projection error estimate.
 Section 4 introduces nonconforming error estimates.
 Section 5 presents useful relations and existing interpolation error estimates for the analysis.
-Section 6 presents the modified Morley finite element method for a fourth-order elliptical problem, and Section 7 introduces the stream function formulation.
+Section 6 presents the modified Morley finite element method for a fourth-order {elliptic} problem, and Section 7 introduces the stream function formulation. {The applications in Sections 6 and 7 have been studied in a two-dimensional case, where difficulties in the three-dimensional case are described in Section 6.6.}